crystal-ball/crystal-ball.github.io/docs/Projects.md

 - Create a `.github` directory with contributing, pull request and issue templates.
 - Update the project labels using the `./scripts/github-labels.sh` script.
-- In the repo settings disable wikis and merge commits
+- In the repo settings disable wikis, projects and merge commits

 ## Docs